mfmsajidh/nilacare-interview-exercise/README.md

 3. **Performance**
    - Small to medium dataset
    - No need for pagination in MVP
-   - Simple caching strategy is sufficient
+   - A simple caching strategy is enough

 4. **Security**
-   - Basic JWT authentication is sufficient
+   - Basic JWT authentication is enough
    - No need for role-based access in MVP
    - Frontend runs in secure environment